Are you really free? If you’re like most middle-aged people, you’re probably living a life to serve the system.

 Yeah, that’s it…your pusher wants you to happily return every penny he provides you so you’re totally dependent.
 It keeps you coming back for more, despite hating every minute of it.

 Ever have a boss suggest you buy a bigger house or upgrade to a new car?
 Perhaps after they just gave you a raise?
 They certainly don’t want you using that extra money to pay down your debts to achieve financial freedom.
 If they’re to shape your behaviour they need you financially subservient.
-Highly mortgaged people with families to care for make the best indentured servants employees.
+Highly mortgaged people with families to care for make the best

 God forbid you smoke a little ganga when not on the clock and your employer tests.
 That stuff stays in your system for a while – doesn’t matter how good you are at your job.
 Even your free time is co-opted by the system.

 In the end, you’re just an anonymous cog in a machine.
 Those people at work that call each other family will fall off the face of the earth as soon as they retire/quit/fired/die.
 Although turnover is a pain in the ass, in the long run everyone is replaceable.
+We’re all just worker drones.

 So don’t give your life to work.
 Because work will happily take it.
 Break free by striving to become debt free while owning income-producing assets.
+Only then can you live life on your terms.

 For most of my life I’ve relied on the ‘system’ for my basic needs, food being the most fundamental.
 Going to the grocery store is convenient, fast and easy.
 The selection is enormous and for most people living in developed countries grocery store food is quite affordable.